Summary and Status Updates (oldest to newest):

 While negotiations with FSHC were ongoing, Cranford Township was granted several extensions of immunity from builders remedy lawsuits in the second half of 2019.

+The Cranford Township Committee voted to approve the Cranford-FSHC Settlement Agreement on November 12, 2019.
+There will be a presentation by the Township’s affordable housing attorney with an opportunity to ask questions.
 There will also be an informal session on Monday, November 11 from 6:00 – 7:30 pm in Town Hall Room 108.

+The Fairness Hearing purpose is for the Court will evaluate whether the proposed Settlement Agreement is fair and reasonable to the region’s low and moderate income households.
+Third parties are allowed to object to the Settlement Agreement in writing.
 If the court approves the Settlement Agreement, there will be a Compliance Hearing in several months to determine if the township’s full Fair Share Plan provides the means by which it will satisfy the obligations established in the Settlement Agreement.

 If the plan is approved, the court will issue a judgement granting immunity from builder’s remedy lawsuits through the period of the agreement, which is 2025.